AdaGold/solar-system/README.md

     - When printing the planet list or planet details, it should call the corresponding method in `Planet`.

 ## Optionals
--  Create a method, outside any class, which creates a planet from user input.
+-  (This becomes a requirement in Wave 3.)
+Create a method, outside any class, which creates a planet from user input.

 # Wave 3
 The learning goal for this wave is to build a UI.